aborn/WebX/webx-vscode/README.md

 # webx README

-This is the README for your extension "webx".
-After writing up a brief description, we recommend including the following sections.
+WebX is a powerful extension for recording your coding time.

 ## Features